Optimal shielding for Einstein gravity: Localized seed-to-solution projection

 in which $R_g$ denotes the scalar curvature of $g$, and $\Tr_g h$ and $| h |_g$ denote the trace and norm of $h$, respectively, while $\bfDiv_g$ stands for the divergence operator.

 \paragraph{From seed data to initial data sets.}

-We introduce a parametrization of all solutions in the ``vicinity'' of a given \textit{localization data set,} as we call it, which serves to specify the underlying geometry of interest, that is, both the gluing domain and the asymptotic decay profile.
-A localization domain $\Omega \subset \Mbf$ is provided, together with a weight
+We { shall parametrize} all solutions in the ``vicinity'' of a fixed \textit{localization data set} $(\Mbf, \Omega, g_0,h_0, r, \lambda)$, as we call it, { which specifies the underlying geometry of interest.
+The gluing domain $\Omega \subset \Mbf$ is an asymptotically conical region, namely it is an exact cone in a preferred chart away from a compact region (see Figure~\ref{figure--3}, below).
+It is equipped with a weight

-In each asymptotic end, this weight specifies a localization in angular directions based on a function $\lambda \geq 0$ vanishing linearly on the boundary of $\Omega$, raised to some large enough power~$\expoP$, and also contains the factor $r^{n/2-p}$ concerning the radial decay in spacelike directions.
-Moreover, a ``reference'' data set $(g_0, h_0)$ is chosen which plays a secondary role in our construction (and satisfies the decay condition~\eqref{equa-decayseed}, below).
-Our parametrization is presented in terms of a \textit{localized seed-to-solution, variational projection operator}, as we call it, which is denoted by
+which behaves as a power of a radius function~$r$ on~$\Omega$, and specifies a localization in angular directions based on a (large) power~$\expoP$ of a function $\lambda \geq 0$ vanishing linearly on the boundary of~$\Omega$ and independent of radius near the asymptotic end.
+The ``reference'' data set $(g_0,h_0)$ (asymptotically Euclidean in the sense of~\eqref{equa-decayseed}, below) plays a secondary role in our construction and can be taken to be exactly Euclidean data $(\delta,0)$ near infinity.
+We define a \textit{localized seed-to-solution projection} $\Solu_{p}$ that maps an approximate solution of the constraints $(\seedg,\seedh)$, close to $(g_0,h_0)$, to an exact solution $(g,h)$ characterized in \eqref{equa-deform}--\eqref{equa--221}, below.} This standpoint extends the (non-localized) formulation in~\cite{LeFlochNguyen}.

-and which maps seed data sets $(\seedg,\seedh)$ to ``exact'' data sets solving the Einstein constraints.
-This standpoint extends the (non-localized) formulation in~\cite{LeFlochNguyen}.
-The characterization of the projection is given in \eqref{equa-deform}--\eqref{equa--221}, below, and $[(\seedg,\seedh)]$ stands for the equivalence class associated by this projection.

 \paragraph{Decay exponents: projection, geometry, and accuracy.}